Once you've created a blob store, many of its attributes are immutable. This makes it important to carefully plan your blob store configuration.

 S3 Blob Store

-Nexus Repository only supports AWS S3.
+Nexus Repository only supports AWS S3 as documented in our System Requirements Supported File Systems section.
 Other implementations of the S3 protocol may or may not work, and are not officially supported.

 An S3 blob store saves blobs as objects within a bucket on AWS S3.